cewing/cf-uge/README.md

-# Git & Unix for Everyone
+# Unix & Git for Everyone

-This repository contains sphinx-based documentation for the Code Fellows 1-day workshop "Git & Unix for Everyone".
+This repository contains sphinx-based documentation for the Code Fellows 1-day workshop "Unix & Git for Everyone".

 The slides may be viewed at http://cewing.github.io/cf-uge